 In general, if you’re bidding a project, it’s cheaper for the developer to use a single project fee as opposed to using a rate sheet.
 This is similar to bulk pricing discounts that you receive when buying lots of peanut butter at Sam’s Club vs. a single jar at your local grocery store.
-Companies are out to get the best deal, and if you’re producing a lot of gaming music for a developer, then it’ll be appropriate to give them a discount.
+Companies are out to get the best deal.
+Therefore, if you’re producing a lot of gaming music for a developer, then it’ll be appropriate to give them a discount.

 In many industries, upselling is common.
 When you walk into a fast food restaurant and buy a meal, they’ll ask you if you want anything else with that.
 In game audio, you can use a similar tactic to increase your overall revenue.
 Most games that need music also need sound design, dialogue recording and editing, implementation and other game audio.
 If you’re capable of providing these other items, then you can make more money from a single client.
 Some composers will act as sound designers, or partner with individuals that have those skills, so that a game developer won’t have to contract multiple companies.